New Life Movement: Historical evaluations

 According to American professor and political scientist A. James Gregor, who disputes other historians' critical assessment of the Movement, "In effect, there was nothing in the New Life Movement that was specifically fascist.
 Certainly the Chinese Marxists did not so characterize it when it first manifested itself in early 1934.
 In fact, for a very long time Chinese Marxists did not identify 'fascism' in the political activities of the Kuomintang, even though as early as 1928 they conceived its suppression of Communist activities in China as part of a program of "White Terror."
 Encyclopedia Britannica briefly mentions the New Life Movement, describing it as neither a specifically reactionary nor a particularly successful sociopolitical movement, simply as "a program that sought to halt the spread of communism by teaching traditional Chinese values".

 According to Hans van de Ven, "Although it is easy to lampoon the New Life Movement – as indeed it was at the time – it has had a long influence.
-Even today many schools and offices in China display ‘civility certificates’ in the same way that those in the West display hygiene and health and safety certifications.
-Today, President Xi Jinping’s administration has again imposed limits on entertainment allowances and continues to campaign against extravagance.
+Even today many schools and offices in China display 'civility certificates' in the same way that those in the West display hygiene and health and safety certifications.
+Today, CCP general secretary Xi Jinping's administration has again imposed limits on entertainment allowances and continues to campaign against extravagance.
 New Life ideals have sufficiently broad appeal that their promotion bolsters the standing of those in power.
-He also points to the Hunan peasant revolution in 1927, in which Mao noted that "they [the peasantry] were eradicating the old China’s vices of gambling, opium-smoking, vulgar opera performances, superstition, excessive feasting and banditry", through which Mao defended the use of extreme force to end what he saw as corrupt and harmful practices.
-Mao himself eventually implemented the ‘Three Rules of Discipline’ (obedience to orders, no confiscations of peasant property and the prompt surrender to higher authority of all things taken from landlords) and ‘Eight Points of Attention’ (politeness, honesty, courtesy to women and so on) in an effort to make Chinese soldiers aspire to higher standards of behavior.
+He also points to the Hunan peasant revolution in 1927, in which former CCP leader Mao Zedong noted that "they [the peasantry] were eradicating the old China's vices of gambling, opium-smoking, vulgar opera performances, superstition, excessive feasting and banditry", through which Mao defended the use of extreme force to end what he saw as corrupt and harmful practices.
+Mao himself eventually implemented the 'Three Rules of Discipline' (obedience to orders, no confiscations of peasant property and the prompt surrender to higher authority of all things taken from landlords) and 'Eight Points of Attention' (politeness, honesty, courtesy to women and so on) in an effort to make Chinese soldiers aspire to higher standards of behavior.

 Cultural references

-Xinsheng Road, a major arterial road in Taipei is named after the movement.
+Xinsheng Road, a major arterial road in Taipei, is named after the movement.